 Monthly averages of sea surface temperature (SST) for 1998 were available at Boothbay Harbor in Maine, St. Andrews in New Brunswick and Halifax in Nova Scotia.
-The Halifax data have been collected twice a day during weekdays at the DFO Halifax Laboratory wharf.
+The Halifax data have been collected at the DFO Halifax Laboratory wharf and data collected twice a day during weekdays.
 With the closing of the Halifax Laboratory, no data were collected after August 1998.
-A continuous recording thermistor submerged just below low water on the wharf in Halifax Harbour by the Maritime Museum of the

-Atlantic will replace the Halifax Laboratory values in future.
-Note the August 1998 data for Halifax was based on only 11 days of data and may not be truly representative of the entire month.
-The monthly mean temperature anomalies at each site for 1997 and 1998 are shown in Fig. 35.
+A continuous recording thermistor submerged just below low water on the wharf in Halifax Harbour by the Maritime Museum of the Atlantic will replace the Halifax Laboratory values in future.
+Note the August data for 1998 was based on only 11 days of data and so may not be truly representative of the entire month.
+The monthly mean temperature anomalies at each site for 1997 and 1998 are shown in Fig. 34.

-The dominant feature in 1998 at Boothbay Harbor and St. Andrews was the above normal temperatures throughout most of the year (9 and 10 out of the 12 months, respectively) which continued a trend of warm temperatures that began in June of 1994.
+The dominant feature in 1998 at Boothbay Harbor and St. Andrews was the above normal temperatures throughout most of the year (9 and 10 out of the 12 months, respectively) which continues a trend of warm temperatures that began in June of 1994.
 The 1998 anomalies equalled or exceeded one standard deviation (based upon the years 1961-90) in 6 months at Boothbay Harbor (March-May, July, August and December) and in four months at St. Andrews (March-May and October, the latter having below normal anomalies).
 The maximum monthly anomaly was near 1.4°C in April at Boothbay while at St. Andrews it was 1.6°C in May.
 The similar amplitude anomalies at St. Andrews compared to Boothbay are unusual as the increased vertical mixing by the tides in the Bay of Fundy typically result in lower amplitude anomalies at St. Andrews.
-At Halifax, positive sea-surface temperature anomalies also dominated 1998 with 6 of the available 8 months being warmer-than-normal (Fig. 35).
-These warm anomalies reversed the trend of colder-than-normal conditions observed at Halifax over the last several years.
-In 4 months (May-
+At Halifax, positive sea surface temperature anomalies also dominated 1998 with 6 of the available 8 months being warmer-than-normal (Fig. 34).
+These warm anomalies reverse the trend of colder-than-normal conditions observed at Halifax over the last several years.
+In 4 months, the temperature anomaly exceeds the long-term standard deviations, those occurring in May through August.